Gracie's Choice

-Gracie's Choice: A Story of Love is a 2004 American drama film that premiered on Lifetime.
-It is written by Joyce Eliason; directed by Peter Werner; and stars Ryan Britten, Kristen Bell, Anne Heche, Diane Ladd, and Kristin Fairlie.
+Gracie's Choice: A Story of Love is a 2004 American drama film that premiered on Lifetime on January 12, 2004.
+It is written by Joyce Eliason; directed by Peter Werner; and stars Kristen Bell, Anne Heche, Diane Ladd, and Kristin Fairlie.

 Plot

 Gracie is a 17-year-old girl whose mother is addicted to drugs.
 The police arrest her mother and separate the children, forcing them to leave their family dog Spike behind, but Gracie does whatever she can to keep her family together.
 Their mother is in and out of their lives, and her sister gets pregnant and runs off to get married, so Gracie takes on the challenge of being the caregiver and guardian to her brothers while putting herself through school and working part time.

 Eventually Gracie decides that in order to keep the family stable and away from their mother's errant ways, she must petition to adopt her brothers in court.
 She does so but not without a fight from her mother.
 Ultimately the judge asks each individual boy who they want to live with, and all three say Gracie despite their mother's pleas.
 Seeing the stability the boys have found with their sister and taking into account the answers she was given, the judge terminates parental rights of their mother and grants them to Gracie.
 The trial ends with them adopting the surname of "Weatherly" from all the trials they have weathered, and the story ends with details about how well the new family is doing.